jhalterman/typetools/README.md

 ## Introduction

 One of the sore points with Java involves working with type information.
-In particular, Java's generics implementation doesn't provide a way to resolve the type information for a given class.
+In particular, Java's generics do not provide a way to resolve the type information for a given class.
 TypeTools looks to solve this by fully resolving generic type information declared on any class, interface, lambda expression or method.

 ## Setup